NasosG/3B-Bot-BiriBiriBot-in-C/README.md

 # Features

 - learn this > concept: explanation"
-for example: learn this > albedo: Albedo is the measure of the diffuse reflection of solar radiation out of the total solar radiation and measured on a scale from 0, corresponding to a black body that absorbs all incident radiation, to 1, corresponding to a body that reflects all incident radiation.
+<br>for example: learn this > albedo: Albedo is the measure of the diffuse reflection of solar radiation out of the total solar radiation and measured on a scale from 0, corresponding to a black body that absorbs all incident radiation, to 1, corresponding to a body that reflects all incident radiation.
 - read this > file
-for example: read this > wiki_100k.txt
+<br>for example: read this > wiki_100k.txt
 - forget this > concept
-for example: forget this > albedo
+<br>for example: forget this > albedo
-- \*concept\*? -> to ask 3b about a concept it knows for example: \*albedo\*?  <br>or do you know about \*albedo\*? e.t.c
+- \*concept\*? -> to ask 3b about a concept it knows
+<br>for example: \*albedo\*?  <br>or do you know about \*albedo\*? e.t.c
 - What do you know about?
 - What do you talk about?
 - What is the meaning of Life, The Universe, and Everything? (kind of an easter egg)